CARLSEN WINS TIE-BREAK 3 -0

 The contest between Magnus Carlsen and Fabiano Caruana started in London on 9 November 2018.
-It is a 12 game match with a tie break system of 4 rapid play games and then, if necessary, blitz games if the score reached 6-6.
+It was a 12 game match with a tie break system of 4 rapid play games if the score reached 6-6 which is what happened.

 It might have been expected that the first game be a cautious affair with a draw the likely outcome as neither player would want to lose the first game.
 However, the opposite happened.
 Fabiano chose to play the Rossolimo variation (3.Bb5) against Magnus’s Sicilian but as the first time limit at 40 moves approached Fabiano was in time trouble and Magnus had a clear advantage.
 However, Magnus failed to find the best moves and lost his advantage and although he played on for another 60 moves trying to test Fabiano’s stamina in the endgame the game was eventually agreed as a draw after 115 moves and 7 hours of play.
 This was one of the longest games in the history of the World Championship.